Cadillac Historic District

 Historic Districts Commission

 The Historic Districts Commission (HDC) is responsible for maintaining the historic integrity of Cadillac's historic districts.
 This is accomplished through public education and outreach efforts, along with review and approval of construction projects impacting the exterior of historic structures.
-The HDC publishes a quarterly newsletter to provide information on various current and historical topics for property owners and residents of the Cadillac Historic District.
+The HDC publishes a yearly newsletter to provide information on various current and historical topics for property owners and residents of the Cadillac Historic District.

 The HDC is filled by seven members, one of whom must be a registered architect if possible, and commissioners serve for three-year terms.
 HDC meetings are held on the second Monday of each month at 5:00 p.m. in the council chambers at the City Offices.